tkvangorder/intelli-flix/README.md

 ## Running the Plugin

 To run the plugin, you can use the `runIde` Gradle task.
 This will launch a new instance of IntelliJ with the plugin installed.
-Or, ff you have imported the project into IntelliJ, you can also run the plugin using the "Run Plugin" run configuration.
+Or, if you have imported the project into IntelliJ, you can also run the plugin using the "Run Plugin" run configuration.

 ### Setting the API Key